privacycg/CHIPS/README.md

 A third-party domain's cookie jar should have a much lower per-partition size limit than existing garbage collection thresholds ([180 cookies per domain](https://source.chromium.org/chromium/chromium/src/+/master:net/cookies/cookie_monster.h;l=104;drc=da465ccade3a693e1deac3bf01b1c83d12dbf553) in Chrome).
 User agents must limit third-party domains to just one or some small number of cookies per-partition.
-Tthe number of cookies in a single partition per third-party is scoped by domain so that a third-party could not circumvent this limit by registering new subdomains.
+The number of cookies in a single partition per third-party is scoped by domain so that a third-party could not circumvent this limit by registering new subdomains.

 User agents may enforce some global limit on the number of partitioned cookies in the cookie jar.
 This is to ensure that as a user visits more top-level sites over time that the number of partitioned cookies saved to their machine does not grow over time without bound.